Planning to study, travel or stay home with your baby?

-If you take a leave, you don’t contribute to your pension while you’re off.
-You can make up for the gap in your pension by paying for your leave — this is called a buyback.
+If you take more than five consecutive days off, you don't contribute to your pension while you're not working.
+You can make up for the gap in your service and salary by paying for your time off — this is called a buyback.

 What time away can you pay for?